flatironinstitute/nemos/docs/index.md

                 <hr>
                 </div>
             <p>
-                Our detailed description of each module and function.
-You will find what each method does, what are the parameters, and how it works. <br><br><i>Requires familiarity with the theory</i>.
+                Access a detailed description of each module and function, including parameters and functionality. <br><br><i>Requires familiarity with the theory</i>.
             </p>
             <p>
                 <a href="../reference/SUMMARY/">